-The reason it is necessary to appeal to God for objective morals is because without them, we can't justify universal moral obligation.
+The reason it is necessary to appeal to God for objective morals is that without Him, we can't justify universal moral obligation.
 But, before we go further we need to answer two questions.
+Morals are abstractions, not found under rocks, or a laboratory.
+They are "of the mind."
+If morals are objective, then it means that they are not subject to human beliefs and intentions.
+The only way to justify objective morals is with a universal moral lawgiver.

 - What are objective morals?